siwar003/decryptE_replication/README.md

 ## Long-Term Goals

+* Generate a FragPipe output of all 144 drugs
 * Create a reproducible pipeline that generates dose-response curves using the decryptE algorithm from FragPipe data
 * Incorporate machine learning-based curve classification
 * Extend to time- and cell-cycle-state-resolved datasets